dojo/docs/developer/design/loader.rst

     program is depending on the modules being defined in a certain order.
 Well-designed AMD modules will contain no such requirement.

-  * Sometimes one browser's debugger just works better than anothers.
+  * Sometimes one browser's debugger just works better than another's.
 And it's not always the same debugger that's best.
 If I'm working a really hard problem, I'll try it in Firefox/Firebug, Chrome, and, believe-it-or-not, IE. As much as we all complain about IE, it can sometimes point the way to a problem earlier in the execution sequence which can sometimes point to the solution.
 Also, recent Firefox/Firebug releases have been flakey.
 I keep a Firefox